What to do after a hit-and-run in Colorado

 How hit-and-runs impact car insurance rates in Colorado

-When it comes to vehicle insurance, even a misdemeanor hit-and-run with minimal property damage could raise your car insurance premiums more than being at fault in an accident.
+When it comes to auto insurance, even a misdemeanor hit-and-run with minimal property damage could raise your car insurance premiums more than a standard accident if you are at fault.
 That’s because the severity of the charge is greater.
 An accident can happen to nearly anyone — that is what insurance is for.
-But choosing to flee the scene of an accident and potentially risking others’ lives is not taken lightly by law enforcement or insurance companies.
-After a hit-and-run, Colorado’s average rate is about on par with the national average, at $3,363 annually compared to $3,367 annually in the U.S.
+But choosing to flee the scene of an accident and potentially risking others’ lives is seen as particularly irresponsible and has serious consequences associated with it because of the risk factor.

 5 things to do after a hit-and-run in Colorado

 Evading your responsibilities as a driver involved in an accident may come with a hit-and-run charge in Colorado.
-Even if you only cause a small fender bender or accidentally swipe a parked vehicle or mailbox, there are five steps you should follow to help ensure you act within your legal obligations:
+Whether you only cause a minor fender bender or accidentally swipe a parked vehicle or mailbox, there are five steps you should follow to help ensure you act within your legal obligations:

-- Stop immediately: The hit-and-run Colorado statute requires that you immediately stop if you hit something or cause an accident.
+- Stop immediately: The hit-and-run Colorado statute requires that drivers immediately stop if they’re involved in an accident that causes bodily harm or death.
 Leaving the scene of an accident may be considered a hit-and-run and in the state of Colorado, the chances of being caught after fleeing are high.
 Colorado is the first state to enact the Medina Alert.
 Similar to an Amber alert, authorities and the public receive notification of a hit-and-run driver’s vehicle make, model and license plate number — when available — following incidents that lead to serious bodily injury or death.

 - Make sure everyone involved is okay: Safety should be the top priority.
 Make sure no one else is injured.
 If anyone is hurt, call for emergency services right away.